Yandex Cloud

 2. Under Connection type parameters:

-• Bucket auth: Select Public or Private depending on the type of the bucket object read permissions.
+• Bucket auth: Select Public or Private depending on the type of read access to objects in the bucket.

-For a public bucket, enter a name in the Bucket field.
+For a public bucket, specify a name in the Bucket field.

 For a private bucket: